-Parent Tract - All contiguous land held in single and separate ownership, regardless whether (i) such land is divided into one or more lots, parcels, purports or tracts; (ii) such land was acquired by the landowner at different times or by different deeds, devise, partition or otherwise; or (iii) such land is bisected by public or private streets or right-of-way, which was held by the landowner or his predecessor in title on the effective date of this Ordinance.
+Parent Tract - All contiguous land held in single and separate ownership, regardless of whether

+- A. such land is divided into one or more lots, parcels, purports or tracts; - B. such land was acquired by the landowner at different times or by different deeds, devise, partition or otherwise; or - C. such land is bisected by public or private streets or right-of-way, which was held by the landowner or his predecessor in title on the effective date of the Lebanon County Subdivision and Land Development Ordinance.